| | |

 • In a cup or small bowl, combine the sage, thyme, garlic, olive oil, 1 teaspoon kosher salt, and 1/2 teaspoon ground black pepper.
 Rub the roast all over with the seasoning mixture.

-• Roast the pork at the high temperature of 450 F for 10 minutes.
-Reduce the heat to 325 F and continue roasting for about 1 1/2 hours, or until the pork registers 145 F on a meat thermometer or oven probe inserted into the center of the thickest part of the roast, not touching bone.
-Note, 145 F is the minimum safe temperature for pork.
-The temperature will rise between 5 and 10 degrees on resting.
-Roast the pork to 155 F if you prefer well-done pork.
+• Roast the pork at 450°F for 10 minutes.
+Reduce the heat to 325°F and continue roasting for about 1 1/2 hours, or until the pork registers 145°F on a meat thermometer or oven probe inserted into the center of the thickest part of the roast, not touching bone.
+Note, 145°F is the minimum safe temperature for pork.
+The temperature will rise between 5 and 10 degrees after resting.
+Roast the pork to 155°F if you prefer it well-done.

 • Remove the roast to a platter and tent it with foil.

 • Meanwhile, make the Madeira pan sauce.
-Remove all but 2 tablespoons of pan drippings from the roasting pan or skillet.
+Remove all but 2 tablespoons of pan drippings from the roasting pan or skillet (add butter or olive oil if needed to make 2 tablespoons).
 Place the pan over medium heat and add the shallots.
-Saute the minced shallots in the pan drippings for about 2 minutes, or until tender.
+Sauté the minced shallots in the pan drippings for about 2 minutes, or until tender.
 Add the Madeira wine and bring to a boil.
 Boil for about 1 minute.
 Add the chicken stock and bring to a boil.
 Boil over medium heat, stirring frequently, for about 5 to 7 minutes, or until the sauce is reduced by about one-third.

-• Combine the flour and water and whisk until smooth; stir into the sauce and continue cooking until thickened.
+• Combine the cornstarch and water and whisk until smooth; stir into the sauce and continue cooking for 2 to 3 minutes.
 Add 1 tablespoon of butter and stir until melted.

 • Taste and add salt and pepper, as needed.